willy-r/sample-fastapi-app/README.md

 $ docker-compose up --build
 ```

-After that, you should be able to access the api in the following url: `http:localhost:8000`
+After that, you should be able to access the api in the following url: [`http://localhost:8000`](http://localhost:8000)
+And see the endpoints and documentation here: [`http://localhost:8000/docs`](http://localhost:8000/docs)